Churchill Club: Books

 Knud Pedersen has written four books about the Churchill Club; all were republished in an omnibus edition in 2005.

 Bjarne Reuter's fictional book Drengene fra St. Petri is based on the activities of the Churchill Club.
 It has been published in English as The Boys of St. Petri.

-The story of Knud Pedersen and the Churchill Club is also told in a book by an American author, Phillip Hoose, titled The Boys who Challenged Hitler.
+The story of Pedersen and the Churchill Club is also told in a book by an American author, Phillip Hoose, titled The Boys who Challenged Hitler.
 It features the story as told by Knud Pedersen himself, and also talks about the RAF Club, another sabotage club founded by Knud when he lived in the city of Odense, Denmark.

 Adaptations and related works

 The popular 1991 movie, The Boys from St. Petri (in Danish: Drengene Fra Sankt Petri), is based on the Churchill Club but goes beyond the facts of the case.

-Phillip Hoose's non-fiction book, The Boys who Challenged Hitler: Knud Pederson and the Churchill Club (2015), tells the story of the Churchill Club.